Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 where $e_0$ is the eccentricity on capture into the resonance, $a_{\rm Neptune, init}$ is the semi-major axis of Neptune when the particle was captured, and $a_{\rm Neptune}$ is the final semi-major axis.
 For example, if Pluto, then at 33~AU, was captured into 3:2 resonance with Neptune when the latter was at 25~AU, then migration within the resonance out to Neptune's current location at 30.2~AU matches Pluto's current eccentricity of $e \approx 0.25$.

 This explanation for the origin of Pluto's peculiar orbit is attractive, but even more persuasive evidence for Neptune's migration comes from the existence of a large population of KBOs in 3:2 resonance (and smaller numbers in other major resonances) with Neptune.
 This population stands out in even the raw plot of $a$ vs $e$ for KBOs shown in Figure~\ref{fig_kbo}.
 In more detail, \citet{murray-clay05} and \citet{hahn05} have shown that the distribution of KBOs in resonance with Neptune (not just the 3:2 resonance) is broadly consistent with, and constrains the time scale of, outward migration of Neptune.
-Overall, the Solar System evidence seems entirely consistent with the hypothesis that substantial migration of Neptune captured a substantial disk of planetesimals and swept them into resonant configurations akin to that of Pluto.
+Solar System evidence thus supports the hypothesis that substantial migration of Neptune captured a substantial disk of planetesimals and swept them into resonant configurations akin to that of Pluto.